JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 - Heavy weather jacket
     - Seriously cold or wet days
-    - Relaxed fit, hooded, waterproof and padded
+    - Relaxed fit, hooded, waterproof and insulated

+- Grey cotton hoodie
+    - Mid layer for under jackets that don't have a hood
+    - Also serves as a good gym jacket

 ## Underwear
 - 14x Boxer briefs